-The Biodiversity aim 'A Park that delivers a high quality biodiversity resource for the Region' states that:

-'The Park is a valuable biodiversity resource.
-Large areas of the Park are internationally designated and protected for their nature conservation value, while other sites within the Park have similar recognition and protection at a national, regional and local level.
-We want to continue to develop and manage the Park to be an even richer place for wildlife - a place where plants and animals can thrive, and where people can experience and enjoy the natural environment.'
+The biodiversity aim states that the Lee Valley should be 'A park that delivers a high quality biodiversity resource for the Region.
+The park is a valuable biodiversity resource.
+Large areas of the park are internationally designated for their nature conservation value, while other sites in the park have similar recognition and protection at a national, regional and local level.
+We want to continue to develop and manage the park to be an even richer place for wildlife - a place where plants and animals can thrive, and where people can experience and enjoy the natural environment.'